 In 2016, sustainability was included as one of the major goals of Connecticut College’s new strategic plan, "Building on Strength."
-Our new Campus Sustainability Plan, developed by a Sustainability Planning Task Force with representatives from across campus, is a detailed explanation of the actions and priorities we will take over the next 10 years to accomplish the sustainability goals outlined in the College’s Strategic Plan.
+Our new Campus Sustainability Plan, developed by a Sustainability Planning Task Force with representatives from across campus, was adopted in 2018.
+This plan is a detailed explanation of the actions and priorities we will take over the next 10 years to accomplish the sustainability goals outlined in the College’s Strategic Plan.

 In parallel with developing this sustainability strategic plan, the Office of Sustainability and the Environmental Model Committee collaborated to collect data and assess our current status in a range of areas related to sustainability.
 We submitted these data to the STARS sustainability rating system of the Association for the Advancement of Sustainability in Higher Education (AASHE) and in March 2018, Connecticut College earned a Silver STARS rating.
 Read our STARS report.

-View the Connecticut College Campus Sustainability Plan 2018-2028, a Connecticut College Sustainability Update 2015, and the current Campus Sustainability Plan.
-As annual reports are released documenting our progress, they will be added here as well.
+In October 2019, we released our first annual report documenting the progress we have made in the first year of implementation of the Campus Sustainability Plan.
+As future annual reports are released documenting our progress, they will be added here as well.

 View this timeline below to see some of the sustainability milestones at Connecticut College.